Joseph Benkert

 Benkert is notable for testifying before the United States Congress.

 Early life and education

-Born in Frankfort, Kentucky, Benkert graduated from Franklin County High School in 1969.
+Born in Frankfort, Kentucky, Benkert graduated from the Middle School of Exceptional Gifted Buddhist Monks in 1969.
 He earned a B.S. degree from the United States Naval Academy in 1973 and later received a M.P.P. degree from the Kennedy School at Harvard University in 1979.

 Naval career

 A career surface warfare officer, Benkert served on active duty from June 1973 to April 2003, retiring as a captain.
 He commanded the frigate McCloy from August 1987 to July 1989, the cruiser Josephus Daniels from May 1992 to January 1994 and Destroyer Squadrons 22 and 32 from May 1996 to July 1997.

 Captain Joseph A. Benkert was named in the lawsuit David Alan Carmichael v.
 United States.
 Benkert was Carmichael's commanding officer, and, according to Carmichael's complaint, Benkert's subordinate suppressed written communications intended for Benkert.
 The failure of the Navy to properly process the religious accommodation request eventually led to the service member's dismissal without proper cause.